 The Jaguar XE is a large family saloon aimed at company car drivers and private buyers who want Jaguar's blend of upmarket appeal, styling and sporty character.
 There's plenty of space inside for four adults – five at a pinch – and the boot is fairly average for a compact executive car such as this.
 There's a range of five engines, starting with a diesel that emits such a small amount of CO2 that road tax is free and company car tax cheap too, right up to a supercharged 3.0-litre V6 petrol with sparkling performance.

-The new Jaguar XF is distinctive to look at, good to drive and has one of the best-designed interiors money can buy.
-The stylish new Jaguar XF Sportbrake estate model will also no doubt attract new customers to the brand.
-Engines include a 2.2-litre diesel that offers around 50mpg, a range of 3.0-litre V6 petrol and diesels, plus two 5.0-litre petrol V8s, one of which is supercharged.
-Best-selling models are powered by the 3.0-litre V6 turbodiesel, which is available in two different power levels.
-The low power version offers economy of 47.1mpg and emissions of 159g/km.
-The range is divided into Luxury, Premium Luxury and Portfolio models, but all are well equipped.
+The new Jaguar XF is distinctive to look at, great to drive and has one of the best-designed interiors money can buy.
+There's also a stylish Jaguar XF Sportbrake estate model which has attracted new customers to the brand.
+Engines include two 2.0-litre diesels that offer around 60mpg, a more powerful 3.0-litre V6 diesel and a 3.0-litre V6 petrol.
+The 2.0-litre 'Ingenium' diesel models will be the most popular, especially with cost-conscious fleet buyers.
+The range is divided into entry-level Prestige, R-Sport, Portfolio and sporty XF S, but all are well equipped.
 Prices compare favourably to German competition such as the BMW 5 Series and Mercedes-Benz E-Class.
-The Jaguar XF is a distinctive, bold looking alternative that is effortlessly fast in all guises.

 The new Jaguar F-Type takes Jaguar back to its roots in small, rear-wheel-drive two-seater convertible sports cars.
 Sleek and sporty, the Jaguar F-Type is perhaps Jaguar's most striking vehicle in a long time – a style backed up by automotive substance from its three powerful engines.
 The 335bhp entry-level is followed by the 375bhp S level, before the top of the range 5.0-litre V8 S produces 488bhp, doing 0-60mph in 4 seconds, up to a top speed of 186mph.
 All models come with an eight-speed ‘quick-shift’ automatic gearbox, and the Jaguar F-Type S and Jaguar F-Type V8 S also come equipped with an active exhaust.
 So carefully styled is the Jaguar F-Type, that the door handles are even hidden to preserve the clean lines of the design language.